KyubiSystems/Wisewolf/README.md

 * Use of a Python *virtualenv* environment is recommended.
 * See Wisewolf-req.txt pip requirements file for Python prerequisites.
 * Relies on __Flask__ microframework and __Gevent/Greenlet__ for asynchronous communications.
 * A database.
-Will be SQLite3 by default, look at supporting other DBMS (MySQL, Postgres).
+SQLite3 by default, look at supporting other DBMS (MySQL, Postgres).
 * Pillow (Python Imaging Library fork) with libjpeg support for thumbnail generation.

 Wisewolf requires WSGI-compliant hosting.